-Rupert Murdoch, it seems, may be able to defuse at least some of his troubles at News Corp. by selling his three remaining British newspapers.
+Rupert Murdoch, it seems, may be able to defuse at least some of his troubles at News Corp. by his three remaining British newspapers.

 But new questions immediately arise: Who will be their foolhardy buyer, given that two of the papers lose money?
 And what will Murdoch do with the nest egg of $12 billion he had planned to offer for an increased stake in British Sky Broadcasting?